Where AI Becomes Dependency

 AI vendor dependency rarely begins with a contract.

-At first, the relationship appears simple: a model is integrated to provide a specific capability such as summarization, analytics, or automation.
+At first, the relationship appears simple: a model is introduced to deliver a specific capability such as summarisation, analytics or automation.

-Over time, however, the integration deepens.
-AI capabilities become embedded within business processes, data pipelines, and internal applications.
+But as integration deepens, AI capabilities become part of how the system operates.
+They become embedded within processes, data pipelines and internal applications.

-As this occurs, three reinforcing dynamics begin to emerge:
+As this happens, three reinforcing dynamics begin to take hold:

 1. Workflow integration

-AI capabilities become embedded within operational processes and decision systems.
+AI capabilities become embedded within operational processes and decision systems which shapes how work actually flows.

 2. Platform dependency

-Applications begin relying on the specific capabilities, APIs, and tooling of a particular vendor platform.
+Applications and workflows begin to rely on the specific capabilities, APIs and tooling of a vendor platform.

 3. Commercial reinforcement

-Pricing models, contractual terms, and usage patterns begin shaping the economic structure of the system itself.
+Pricing models, contractual terms and usage patterns begin to shape the economic behaviour of the system itself.

-Together, these dynamics create a reinforcing cycle in which technical integration and commercial dependency evolve simultaneously.
+Together, these dynamics create a reinforcing cycle where technical integration and commercial dependency evolve simultaneously.

-This is how AI vendor lock-in typically develops.
-Not as a single decision, but as a structural outcome of how AI systems become embedded inside enterprise operations.
+This is how AI vendor lock-in develops.
+It is a structural outcome of how AI becomes embedded within the system.

 Governing the Commercial Architecture of AI